NineteenSevenFour/fluentbogus/NineteenSevenFour.Testing.FluentBogus/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 # FluentBogus

-FluentBogus is a fluent testing api based on AutoBogus/Bogus and is compose of :
+FluentBogus is a fluent testing api based on AutoBogus/Bogus and is compose of the FluentBogus API and the FluentBogusRelation extensions.

-- The FluentBogus API.
-- The FluentBogus/Mapper API
+## FluentBogus/API

+The FluentBogus API provides a straightforward ways to configure (arrange) a test by (re)using default AutoFaker<> or custom derived AutoFaker<> and configure the underlying (Bogus) Faker.

+This is a simple but powerfull wrapper that simplifies setting up test as shown in the UnitTest project.

-- The FluentBogus/Relation extensions.
+## FluentBogus/Relation

+AutoFaker provides a convenient FinishWith() action which can be used to finalize the data generation such as assigning foreign keys for dependancies.

+When overriding AutoFaker<> to have reusable Fakers, the FinishWith() can also be defined, this is where FluentBogus/Relation shines as it provides a fluent language to define the relation between the models and automatically update the properties defined in the relation.

+As this is using the .net Expression<> to define the relation between the models, it is compile time safe and use the out-of-the-box intellisense of any recent IDE.

 ## Contributors
 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->